ManojVirinchi/cis6930fa24-project1/README.md

   - Redaction using spaCy entities can sometimes result in false positives if a term closely matches the entity type (e.g., "Washington" as both a name and location).
   - When we use ORG as the entity for detecting various organisation names , it is also detecting various non-organisation names as names and redacting it.
 So I have not considered the ORG entity
   - If the address is starting with number like `3800 Main St` it is not redacting the number as the spacy model is not recognising that as a address.
+  - If the concept word is present in a link like "www.winelibrary.com" it will not redact wine in that.